niamu/tenmile/README.md

 - Try to start your recording from a *quiet* moment in the game (e.g. character standing still in a safe position).
 This will make it easier for viewers riffing on your quote to assume control without immediately exceeding the quote bounds.
 Relatedly, let go of all controls before starting a recording so that the recording doesn't begin with one of the buttons stuck down unexpectedly.

+### "Why is the quote file larger that I expect?"

+During recording of a quote, you might see that you've accessed 1.5KB of ROM.
+However, the final quote file is 35KB -- what happened?

+The quote file is larger for two big reasons.
+First, beyond including the slice of ROM data needed to play back your quote, we also include a snapshot of the Game Boy emulator's dynamic elements (e.g. unabridged RAM and other )

 ## "Is sharing playable quotes legal?"

 We aren't intellectual property laywers, but by the same reasoning that [Google can distribute delimited "snippets" of the books that they've scanned](https://www.theatlantic.com/technology/archive/2015/10/fair-use-transformative-leval-google-books/411058/), we think that sharing these playable quotes should be safe.

 ## Credits